 - salt and pepper, to taste

-In a medium pan, heat up vegetable broth and leave it at a very low simmer.
+In a medium pan, heat up the vegetable broth and leave it at a very low simmer.

 Heat olive oil in a large heavy-bottomed pan over medium heat.
 Add onions and garlic and sauté for 5 minutes until onions are translucent and fragrant.

 Add rice and toast for 1 minute.
 Turn heat down to medium-low.